dacalgr/OECore/docs/MIGRATION_PLAN.md

 ## Notes
 - All major systems successfully migrated to EF Core 9
 - Database contains 82 tables with full functionality
+- Complete migration of all tables from OldContext completed
 - Ready for API development and business logic implementation
 - Strong foundation for future enhancements and optimizations